svaidya0/vedabase-ebook-maker/README.md

 * GUI interface for input
 * Added options for user such as a variety of output file formats
 * Increased efficiency

+## Release History

+* 0.2.0
+    * ADD: Added more command line print statements so user can see progress
+    * ADD: Added `writeVerse()` to add support for more books
+    * ADD: Added try except block to catch errors
+* 0.1.0
+    * Initial release